how to diet without going broke

 My favorite supermarkets:

-• Aldi - Enumerating the main articles with good price / quality: canned tuna (2x the normal can), canned in general (includes lentils, ratatouille, jalapeno peppers, etc.), Quark 0%, Curd 0%, lactose-free milk, fresh in general.
+• Aldi – Listing the main items with good price/quality: canned tuna (2x the normal can), canned goods in general (includes lentils, ratatouille, jalapeños, etc.), Quark 0%, Cottage cheese 0%, lactose-free milk, fresh in general.

-• Lidl - Enumerating the main articles with good price / quality: Ice Tea 0%, Quark 0%, Light Greek 2%, Whole cheerios, assorted cereals, fresh in general.
+• Lidl – Listing the main items with good price/quality: Ice Tea 0%, Quark 0%, Light Greek 2%, whole Cheerios, assorted cereals, fresh in general.

-• Makro - Enumerating the main articles with good price / quality: Frozen hake loins, Fullprotein 0%, 1L egg whites, Gin and tonic water (it is often cheaper lol).
+• Makro – Listing the main items with good price/quality: Frozen hake fillets, Fullprotein 0%, 1L egg whites, Gin and tonic water (it's often cheaper lol).

-• Jumbo - For those who do not have access to the Makro card, Jumbo also sells egg whites.
+• Jumbo – For those who don't have access to a Makro card, Jumbo also sells egg whites.

-• Local market - Always look for what alternatives the grocery stores / butchers in your area offer.
+• Local market - Always look for alternatives offered by grocery stores/butchers in your area.

 article_dieta_budget4

-How to save money (and time!)
-In cooking
+How to save money (and time!) when preparing food

-Another useful solution is to save time and money in cooking.
+Another useful solution is to save time and money on preparing food.

-• Microwave recipes - They do not kill, unlike some lost articles, and are super practical on difficult days (which we all have).
+• Microwave Recipes They don't kill you, unlike some lost items, and they are super practical on difficult days (which we all have).

-Who doesn't like ?chips? sweet potato in the microwave?
+Who doesn't like ?chips?
+Sweet potatoes in the microwave?

-• Pressure cooker - It allows you to cook huge quantities of food using only meat, vegetables, spices and some sauce to taste (as simple as ripe tomatoes).
+• Pressure cooker It allows you to cook huge amounts of food using just meat, vegetables, seasonings and some sauce to taste (as simple as ripe tomatoes).

-The ?slow cook? of chicken in page it's my favorite.
+The “slow cook” recipe of chicken in page It's my favorite.

-• Cook in advance - Cook in quantities that last for several days.
-It saves time and money.
+• Cook in advance Cook in quantities that last several days.
+It allows you to save time and money.

-Below are some examples of meals that can be prepared to be used over several days, which include affordable and of course, TASTY options.
+Below are some examples of meals that can be prepared to be used on several days, which include affordable and, of course, TASTY options.

 Breakfast